crypdex/blackbox/README.md

 Now that you have verified that the device is functional, there is some cleanup to be done

 - Change the root password, and log it someplace or you will never get back in.
-- `rm .encryption-key.env`: Make sure that each device has its own.
+- `rm /root/data/pivx/pivx.conf`: Make sure that each device has its own.
 - Install the systemd service:

 ```